Pantone® Matching System: What is it? How to Use it?

 Packaging Industry: Packaging is extremely sensitive to the selection and stability of color.
 Products sitting on shelves one next to the other, batch after batch should have minimal color differences.
 The brand owner, the graphic artists, and manufacturers will use PMS color as a point of reference.

-There are ways to emulate the printed colors on digital screens, but the color on the screens is not absolute, because different screens, different intensities of light and different hardware produce results that cannot be made stable or constant all along.
+Printed Color Vs Screen Color: There are ways to emulate the printed colors on digital screens, but the color on the screens is not absolute, because different screens, different intensities of light, and different hardware produce results that cannot be made stable or constant all along.

 As described above, there are solid colors (one ink) charts and other charts that display the colors that can be produced in process color printing within a type of printing process.
 As an example, single color offset printing, or single color flexo printing presses could use the appropriate PMS chart designed for that specific industry.